 Bayfront's School of Medical Technology is affiliated with the University of South Florida.
 Affiliations and adjunct faculty may vary from year to year.

-Bayfront Health St. Petersburg’s School for Medical Lab Science has a 100% employment placement rate prior to graduation for graduates seeking lab positions; 94% first time pass rate (100% second time) on the American Society for Clinical Pathology Board of Certification for the past three years; and a 100% graduation / 0% attrition rate for students who enter the second half of the program.
+Bayfront Health St. Petersburg’s School for Medical Lab Science has a 100% employment placement rate prior to graduation for graduates seeking lab positions; 100% first time pass rate on the American Society for Clinical Pathology Board of Certification for the past three years.

 Categorical training for immunohematology and clinical chemistry had 100% pass rates with immediate job placement.
 The program's final exam and focused review sessions prepare our students to perform well on the BOC, generally scoring at or above national means for the specialty areas.